PMcca/go-slippi/README.md

+# ⚠️ Moved to Codeberg
+This repostiory is now read-only and has been moved to [Codeberg](https://codeberg.org/PMcca/go-slippi).

+---

 # go-slippi

 `go-slippi` is a Golang (1.21) parser for `.slp` slippi files.
 It (currently only) supports parsing .slp files into Go